GonzaloCrovetto/pg/README.md

 <p align="center">
   <img src="images/oppositeDirection.png"><br>
-  <p>With the same colours are represented the same locations or positions:</p>
+  <p align="center" >With the same colours are represented the same locations or positions:</p>
 </p>

 This problem is addressed by the program responsable of the movement of the robot, by making turns from one direction to the opposite one, trying to set a relationship between the same position with the two opposite directions in differet points on the map.